YoubetDao/youbetdao.github.io/docs/introduction/introduction.md

 This form is widely prevalent in the web2 world.
 For examples, see [use cases](use-cases).

 However, it is in the web3 world where this form truly belongs.
 And **You-Bet** makes it easy for anyone to build such systems, ensuring every effort is rewarded fairly.

+Learn [How GDS works?](../contract/how-gds-works.md) to see our current progress.